5 Big Mistakes Agencies Make With Freelancers Work

 Today I talked with Nathan Hirsch, CEO and founder of FreeeUp, the agency he formed after numerous frustrating accounts with the freelance/hiring process.
 FreeeUp connects businesses, of all sizes, with vetted freelancers.
 Today he shares the five mistakes he sees agencies make when using freelancers and is here to help us avoid those pitfalls.

-5 Big Mistakes Agencies Working With Freelancers
+Making Freelancers Work: The 5 Big Mistakes Agencies Make

 MISTAKE 1: Hiring one freelancer to do a multitude of tasks.